Skip to content

 Woodland management

-Management of the town's woodlands is carried out in line with a series of 5-year plans which are drawn up and agreed with the Forestry Commission.
+Management of the town's woodlands is carried out in line with the duty of care obligations and the available resources at any one time, for the completion of improvement work.

 In the early years felling of the neglected and overgrown hornbeam coppice was carried out followed by replanting with timber species trees such as pine and beech.
-This policy has changed in recent years as the value of the locally native hornbeam woodland to wildlife has been recognised and there is now a programme of re-coppicing and re-instatement.
+This policy has changed in recent decades as the value of the locally native hornbeam woodland to wildlife has been recognised, and a programme of re-coppicing and re-instatement has been developed.

-The present five-year plan states that the town's woodlands will be managed in order to provide recreation and amenity for local residents and also to ensure their survival in a manner benefiting both the landscape of the town and local wildlife.
+The town's woodlands will be managed to provide recreation and amenity for residents and also to ensure their survival in a manner benefiting both the landscape of the town and local wildlife.

 Report a problem